SRGSSR/wdio-jasmine-boilerplate/README.md

 ### Configuration

-The main configuration file is ``./conf/wdio.conf.js`.
-This file contains all configurations that are common to every environment.
-We've also set up three additional environment files: test, stage and prod:
+The main configuration file is `./conf/wdio.conf.js`.
+This file contains all configuration parameters that are common to every environment.
+We've also set up three additional environment files as an example:

 ```
 ./conf/wdio.test.conf.js # Test